Shaquem Griffin – a name that could go down in NFL history; and be remembered by many in the sporting world.

 His performance at the Combine is likely to get him a professional contract when the NFL Draft gets underway in April.
 If he does get picked, he will become the first ever player in the NFL with only one hand!

-Here’s a clip of his showing at the Combine!
+Here’s a couple of clip of his outputs at the Combine!